nikhil-katiyar/Air-Canvas-Using-Open-CV/README.md

 the size of the kernel.
 4. So the thickness or size of the foreground object decreases or simply white region decreases in the image.

+### Basics of dilation:
+● Increases the object area
+● Used to accentuate features
+### Working of dilation:
+1. A kernel(a matrix of odd size(3,5,7) is convolved with the image
+2. A pixel element in the original image is ‘1’ if atleast one pixel under the kernel is ‘1’.
+3. It increases the white region in the image or size of foreground object increases

+## Working
+The air canvas Detects blue colour in the camera frame and whichever object is detected, that object becomes pen/stylus to draw the objects.(Caution- We should not have any other blue colour object in camera frame background for air canvas to work smoothly)
+Here we have used some pen or objects of blue colour to act as brush to the canvas.